shurintou/count-function-lines/README.md

 ### What is it?
-This is a tool that helps you count lines number of each function in your files.
+This is a tool that helps you count lines number of each function in your files, and this is project is an example which can run in local environment.

 ### Supporting file type
 File types listed below are now being supported.